 Artificial Intelligence as a service (or AIaaS), as the name suggests, Artificial Intelligence (AI) solutions offered by third parties mainly in the form of cloud services.
-The companies and individuals can experiment with Artificial Intelligence without investing too much.
+The companies and individuals can experiment with Artificial Intelligence development company without investing too much.
 Microsoft is currently enabling its users to different Machine Learning applications simultaneously through its Distributed Machine Learning Toolkit.
 The app developers can utilize Watson Intelligence through the Watson Developer Cloud by IBM.

 Talking about Google, it lets its enterprise customers utilize its AI-based search interface through Springboard.
 It is expected that other new players might also start delivering such services to simplify the lives of professionals.